g4code8/gs_codesamples/bpmcamundacamel2/README.md

 This project is intended for example only and to help illustrate discussion from my blog [Gary Samuelson] (http://garysamuelson.com/blog).

+NOTE: This project contains extra content - included with Camunda's archetype.
+I left most-everything intact to support a clean build and deployment into a Camunda shared BPM-engine configuration.

 ## License
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).